Belzeb78/PiFeeder/README.md

  2. Add the jar file you compile (or take [here](https://github.com/Belzeb78/PiFeeder/blob/master/compiled/pifeeder.jar))
  3. Create a service from ([here](https://github.com/Belzeb78/PiFeeder/blob/master/services/pifeeder))

 I hope it will help you.
-Feel free to contact me if you need some precisions.
+Feel free to contact me if you need some clarifications.

+--BelZ--

 ## Version Française: